South Fork American River 1 Day Upper Chili Bar Run

 Groups of 8 or more may schedule a trip any day of the week.

 Meet at the EarthTrek Camp at:

-Meet us at 9:30 AM at our camp and then we will shuttle you up to Chili Bar where we begin our thrilling 8 mile run.
+Meet us at 9:30 AM at our camp and then we will shuttle you up to the Chili Bar put-in where we begin our thrilling 8 mile run.
 The action begins immediately with Meatgrinder, followed by numerous rapids including Racehorse Bend, Rock Garden, Triple Threat and climaxed by a mad dash through famed Troublemaker Rapid.
 Our trip ends as we pull ashore back at our camp where your guides prepare a tasty barbecue lunch.
-The trip concludes at about 2:30-3 PM.
+The trip concludes at about 2:30-3:00 PM.

 TRIP COSTS and SCHEDULE OF TRIPS